 \section{Notation, PI operators and PIEs}

-In addition to denoting the empty set, $\emptyset$ is occasionally used to denote a matrix or matrix-valued function with either zero row or column dimension and whose non-zero dimension can be inferred from context.
-We denote by $0_{m,n} \in \R^{m\times n}$ the matrix of all zeros, $0_n:=0_{n,n}$, and $I_n \in \R^{n\times n}$ the identity matrix.
+The empty set, $\emptyset$, is occasionally used to denote a matrix or matrix-valued function with either zero row or column dimension and whose non-zero dimension can be inferred from context. $0_{m,n} \in \R^{m\times n}$ is the matrix of all zeros, $0_n:=0_{n,n}$, and $I_n \in \R^{n\times n}$ is the identity matrix.
 We use $0$ and $I$ for these matrices when dimensions are clear from context. $\R_+$ is the set of non-negative real numbers.
 The set of $k$-times continuously differentiable n-dimensional vector-valued functions on the interval $[a,b]$ is denoted by $C_k^{n}[a,b]$. $L_2^n[a,b]$ is the Hilbert space of $n$-dimensional vector-valued Lebesgue square-integrable functions on the interval $[a,b]$ equipped with the standard inner product. $L_{\infty}^{m,n}[a,b]$ is the Banach space of $m\times n$-dimensional essentially bounded measurable matrix-valued functions on $[a,b]$ equipped with the essential supremum singular value norm.